benhuckvale/unity-examples/README.md

 node server.js ../build/Builds/WebGL
 ```

+Browse to https://localhost:8080/.
+The first time you will need to accept the
+connection warning and "Proceed to localhost (unsafe)" unless you do not trust
-Then browse to http://localhost:8080/.
-But it is not usable yet - you will see
+your own certificate.
+It is not usable yet - you will see the error showing
-the error showing that the server needs to serve using https with brotli
+that the server needs to serve files with certain headers present.
-compression.

 Obtaining a license